The Alchemist (novel): Plot

-Background

-Coelho wrote The Alchemist in only two weeks in 1987.
-He explained that he was able to write at this pace because the story was "already written in [his] soul."

-The book's main theme is about finding one's destiny, although according to The New York Times, The Alchemist is "more self-help than literature".
-The advice given to Santiago that "when you really want something to happen, the whole universe will conspire so that your wish comes true" is the core of the novel's philosophy and a motif that plays throughout it.

-The Alchemist was first released by Rocco, an obscure Brazilian publishing house.
-Despite its having sold "well," the publisher after a year decided to give Coelho back the rights.
-Needing to "heal" himself from this setback, Coelho set out to leave Rio de Janeiro with his wife and spent 40 days in the Mojave Desert.
-Returning from the excursion, Coelho decided he had to keep on struggling and was "so convinced it was a great book that [he] started knocking on doors."
+Themes

 The plot of the novel builds on the international folktale type classified as no. 1645 ("The Treasure at Home") in the Aarne–Thompson–Uther Index of folktales: "A man dreams that if he goes to a distant city he will find treasure on a certain bridge.
 Finding no treasure, he tells his dream to a man who says that he too has dreamed of treasure at certain place.
 He describes the place, which is the first man's home.
 When the latter returns home he finds the treasure."
-The earliest known version of this tale type is a poem by the 13th century Persian poet Rumi and a variant of the tale appears in the One Thousand and One Nights collection of Arabic folktales.
+The earliest known version of this tale type is a poem by the 13th-century Persian poet Rumi, and a variant of the tale appears in the One Thousand and One Nights collection of Arabic folktales.

+The book's main theme is about finding one's destiny, although according to The New York Times, The Alchemist is "more self-help than literature".
+The advice given to Santiago that "when you really want something to happen, the whole universe will conspire so that your wish comes true" is the core of the novel's thinking.
+Coelho originally wrote The Alchemist in only two weeks, explaining later that he was able to work at this pace because the story was "already written in [his] soul."